 During their time at Key Stage 3, pupils will experience a broad and balanced Physical Education curriculum.
 Emphasis is placed on skill development, competition and enjoyment during their lessons, with an ambition to promote a healthy and active lifestyle.

 At Chatsmore Catholic High School, we pride ourselves on providing the students with many opportunities to develop their skills during and outside of lessons.
 We offer many extra-curricular activities that run on a half-termly basis, which all pupils are welcome to attend.
-These include: Rugby, Football, Basketball, Cricket, Athletics, Badminton, Netball, Rounders.
-The club timetable can be located on the school website and fixture results are posted on the PE department Twitter page (@ChatsPE).
+These include: Rugby, Football, Basketball, Cricket, Athletics, Badminton, Netball, Rounders and many more.
+The club timetable can be located on the school website.

 Students will be assessed in each of the activities that they take part in.
 Assessment is in line with the 2016 GCSE specification and focuses on:

 - The performance of skills and techniques in isolation / unopposed situation.